New York, California and other states plan for reopening as coronavirus crisis eases

-NEW YORK (Reuters) - Seven Northeastern U.S. states and three on the West Coast formed regional pacts on Monday aimed at coordinating a gradual reopening of their economies without a resurgence of coronavirus infections just as the outbreak appeared to be starting to wane.
+NEW YORK (Reuters) - Seven Northeastern U.S. states and the three West Coast states banded together on Monday in regional pacts to forge coordinated, gradual economic reopenings as the coronavirus crisis finally appeared to be ebbing, while stressing the need for precautions to avoid a resurgence of infections.

+Announcements from the New York-led group of East Coast governors, and a similar compact formed by California, Oregon and Washington state, came after President Donald Trump declared that any decision on restarting the U.S. economy was up to him.

-New York, by far the hardest hit state, will work closely with nearby New Jersey, Connecticut, Delaware, Pennsylvania and Rhode Island to devise strategies for jointly easing stay-at-home orders imposed last month to curb coronavirus transmissions, New York Governor Andrew Cuomo said.
+New York Governor Andrew Cuomo said he was teaming up with his counterparts in adjacent New Jersey, Connecticut, Delaware, Pennsylvania and Rhode Island to devise the best strategies for easing stay-at-home orders imposed last month to curb coronavirus transmissions.

 Massachusetts later announced it was joining the East Coast coalition.

-“Nobody has been here before, nobody has all the answers,” Cuomo said during an open conference call with five counterparts.
+“Nobody has been here before, nobody has all the answers,” said Cuomo, whose state has become the U.S. epicenter of the global coronavirus pandemic, during an open conference call with five other governors.
 “Addressing public health and the economy: Which one is first?
 They’re both first.”

-Separately, the governors of California, Oregon and Washington announced a similar agreement to devise a shared approach for lifting social-distancing measures, saying they “need to see a decline in the rate of spread of the virus before large-scale reopening” can take place.
+The three Pacific Coast states announced they, too, planned to follow a shared approach for lifting social-distancing measures, but said they “need to see a decline in the rate of spread of the virus before large-scale reopening” can take place.

-The 10 state leaders, all Democrats except for Massachusetts Governor Charlie Baker, gave no timeline for ending social lockdowns that have collectively idled the vast majority of more than 100 million residents in their states.
+The 10 governors, all Democrats except for Charlie Baker of Massachusetts, gave no timeline for ending social lockdowns that have idled the vast majority of more than 100 million residents in their states.
 But they stressed that decisions about when and how to reopen non-essential businesses, along with schools and universities, will put the health of residents first and rely on science rather than politics.

+The announcements came as signs emerged that the crisis had peaked.
+At least 1,500 new U.S. fatalities were reported on Monday, far below last week’s running tally of roughly 2,000 deaths every 24 hours.

+Cuomo, whose state accounts for the largest number of cumulative deaths, over 10,000, said on Monday that “the worst is over” for his state.

+At least two governors of other hard-hit states - John Bel Edwards of Louisiana and J.B.
+Pritzker of Illinois, both Democrats - also disputed the notion that authority to lift or modify their stay-at-home orders rested with anyone but them.

+Pritzker said reopening his state may occur in stages and be accompanied by new face-covering requirements in public places and workplace capacity limits.
+“The most important thing is safety and health,” he said.

-U.S. President Donald Trump, a Republican who before the pandemic had touted a vibrant U.S. economy as the centerpiece of his re-election bid, has pressed repeatedly in recent weeks for getting Americans back to work soon.
-Ahead of the governors’ announcement on Monday, he declared that any decision on restarting U.S. commerce was his to make.
+Trump, a Republican who before the pandemic had touted a vibrant U.S. economy as the centerpiece of his November re-election bid, has pressed repeatedly in recent weeks for getting Americans back to work soon.
+Ahead of the governors’ announcement on Monday, he insisted he had unilateral authority for ending the lockdowns that have strangled the U.S. economy, throwing at least 17 millions Americans out of work in just three weeks.

-Tensions between governors and Trump have bubbled up since the public health crisis worsened a month ago, and have re-emerged in the debate over economic imperatives versus public health priorities.

-Legal experts say the president has limited power under the U.S. Constitution to order citizens back to their places of employment, or to require cities to reopen government buildings and transportation, or to order local businesses to reopen.
+Legal experts say the president has limited power under the U.S. Constitution to order citizens back to their places of employment, to require cities to reopen government offices and transportation, or to order local businesses to resume.

-“It is the decision of the president, and for many good reasons,” Trump wrote on Twitter on Monday, adding that his administration was working closely with the governors.

-“A decision by me, in conjunction with the governors and input from others, will be made shortly!”
-Trump’s tweet said.
+Pressed on the question of whether governors or the federal government would make the decision to re-open schools and closed businesses, Trump insisted he had ultimate authority.

+“The president of the United States calls the shots,” Trump told a White House briefing after the announcements by the governors.
+“That being said, we’re going to work with the states.”

+He did not offer specifics about his claim of authority over the states or any details of his plan to reopen the economy.

-Political leaders said a reopening of the economy may hinge on more widespread testing and cautioned that lifting of stay-at-home orders prematurely could reignite the outbreak.
+Political leaders said a reopening of the economy may hinge on more widespread testing to better determine the full extent of infections and cautioned that lifting stay-at-home orders prematurely could reignite the outbreak.

 The Trump administration has signaled May 1 as a potential date for easing the restrictions.

 The U.S. death toll from COVID-19, the highly infectious lung disease caused by the virus, topped 23,000 on Monday, out of more than 575,000 known U.S. infections, according to a Reuters tally.
 The United States, with the world’s third-largest population by country, has recorded more fatalities from COVID-19 than any other nation.

-At least 1,500 new U.S. fatalities were reported on Monday, far below last week’s running tally of roughly 2,000 deaths every 24 hours.
-New York state accounts for the largest number of cumulative deaths, over 10,000, the bulk of them concentrated in and around New York City.

-Cuomo said on Monday that “the worst is over” for his state but warned that gains achieved through social distancing could be undone if “we do something stupid” and relax those restrictions too quickly.
+But even as the coronavirus outbreak seemed to be easing in New York - where the bulk of the deaths have been concentrated in and around New York city, Cuomo warned that gains achieved through social distancing could be undone if “we do something stupid” and relax the restrictions too quickly.

 Wyoming reported its first death from the coronavirus on Monday, the final U.S. state to report a fatality.